 East Bank - Karnak Temple - Luxor Temple

-After arrival to Luxor, we will check in on board on the Nile cruise ship.
+After arrival in Luxor, we will check in on board the Nile cruise ship.
 After lunch, we first visit the most famous and unique Karnak Temple, which is definitely one of the most extraordinary temples in the world, as it is still in an incredibly good condition, even though it has stood for thousands of years - so with a little imagination, you will easily find yourself back in the past, when the temple stood in all its glory.

 You will have some time to stroll around where you can visit the entrance area and get an impression of how the huge pylons were built.
 Walk down the Sphinx Avenue, where on both sides there are rows of chrysanthemums (sphinx with ram's head), experience the hypostyle hall with its more than 100 large but well-preserved columns, admire the hieroglyphs and paintings, visit the sacred lake, and take a look at the different chapels, temples and statues.

 And if you feel like it, you can find the sacred scarab close to the lake.